Too Weird to Live, Too Rare to Die!: Lyrics

 Urie's lyrical contributions to Too Weird to Live, Too Rare to Die! were further inspired by the band's city.
 Prior to the album's release, he noted: "When we did our first record, we were really bitter toward the whole Vegas scene.
 We weren't old enough to experience all of what Vegas is really known for.
 Even the shows, most of them were twenty-one and over.
 There was a lot of hostility, but over the past couple years, I’ve started to get rid of that cynicism and see it in a new light [...]
 I wanted to celebrate it."
 He penned much of the album's lyrics in the city itself: "There's some glitz, some glamour, but there's also the dingy, old Vegas side to the music."

 The record's lyrics are very personal in nature.
-The first track, "This is Gospel" (written by Urie and bassist Dallon Weekes), talks about Spencer's drug addiction.
+The first track, "This is Gospel" (written by Urie and bassist Dallon Weekes), talks about Smith's drug addiction.
 The original demo sat on Urie's laptop for months before he finally shared it with the rest of the band.
 The album's lead single, "Miss Jackson", was written about Urie's first sexual experiences during his youth.
 "When I was younger, I would mess around; I'd sleep with one girl one night, sleep with her friend the next night, and not care about how they felt, or how I made them feel.
 And then it happened to me, and I realized 'Wow, that's what that feels like?
 I feel really shitty.'"
 A hidden preview of "Vegas Lights" was featured in the announcement video of Fall Out Boy's Save Rock and Roll fall arena tour.
 "Vegas Lights" was intended as an anthem for carefree nights in Las Vegas, that most prominently reflected how Urie felt clubbing.
 "I felt this weird energy where everybody was having a good time, and it didn't matter," he remarked.
 "Dancing like nobody's watching.
 It was kind of beautiful.".
 The song also uses a sample from "Number 5" (a song used on Sesame Street in the 1970s) at the beginning of the song.
 "Girl That You Love" was originally written in French following a five-day vacation in France.
 Bassist Dallon Weekes, who also performed lyrical duties for the album, later penned the English lyrics for the song based on Urie's French demo.